Common Estate Planning Components

 Retirement & Long-Term Care Planning

 In New Jersey, retirement and estate planning are deeply linked.
-With the cost of nursing home care in Central Jersey often exceeding $15,000 per month, we help you integrate Medicaid (MLTSS) considerations into your estate plan early to ensure your savings aren't depleted by a health crisis.
+With the cost of nursing home care in Central Jersey often exceeding $15,000 per month, we help you integrate Medicaid (MLTSS) considerations into your estate plan early to help reduce the risk that your savings are depleted by a health crisis.

 Will My Beneficiaries’ Inheritances Be Taxed in New Jersey?